rabbou/GenreStyleTranslation/README.md

     python3 build_genre_data.py --genres Genre1 Genre2 Genre3 ...

-This will also run k-means on each genre to create a batch of more similar artwork within each genre, and we create a test/train (90%/10%) split of the data.
+This will also run a chosen clustering method on each given genre to create a batch of more similar artwork within each genre, and we create a test/train (90%/10%) split of the data.
 The resulting folders are located in `albums/Genre/train` and `albums/Genre/test`.